 This solution template demonstrates a solution end to end to run predictive analytics on loan data and produce scoring on chargeoff probability.
 A PowerBI report will also walk through the analysis and trend of credit loans and prediction of chargeoff probability.

 This loan chargeoff prediction uses a simulated loan history data to predict probability of loan chargeoff in the immediate future (next three months).
 The higher the score, the higher is the probability of the loan getting charged-off in the future.

 With the analytics data, loan manager is also presented with the trends and analytics of the chargeoff loans by branch locations.
 Characteristics of the high chargeoff risk loans will help loan managers to make business plan for loan offering in that specific geographical area.

 Microsoft R Server on HDInsight Spark clusters provides distributed and scalable machine learning capabilities for big data, using the combined power of R Server and Apache Spark.
-This solution demonstrates how to develop machine learning models for predicting loan chargeoff (including data processing, feature engineering, training and evaluating models), deploy the models as a web service (on the edge node) and consume the web service remotely with Microsoft R Server on Azure HDInsight Spark clusters.
+This solution demonstrates how to develop machine learning models for predicting loan chargeoff (including data processing, feature engineering, training and evaluating models), deploy the models as a web service (on the edge node) and consume the web service remotely with ML Services on Azure HDInsight.
 The final predictions is saved to a Hive table which could be visualized in Power BI.